Azure/azure-sdk-for-java/sdk/identity/azure-identity/README.md

 #### Include the BOM file

-Include the `azure-sdk-bom` in your project to take a dependency on GA version of the library.
+Include the `azure-sdk-bom` in your project to take a dependency on the GA version of the library.
 In the following snippet, replace the `{bom_version_to_target}` placeholder with the version number.
 To learn more about the BOM, see the [AZURE SDK BOM README](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/boms/azure-sdk-bom/README.md).

 ```xml